-Marques Hagans enters his eighth season at Virginia as a full-time assistant coach and his fifth on Bronco Mendenhall staff as the wide receivers coach.
+Marques Hagans enters his ninth season at Virginia as a full-time assistant coach and his sixth on Bronco Mendenhall staff as the wide receivers coach.
 Hagans spent the 2011 and 2012 seasons at UVA as a graduate assistant, working with the offense.

 The 2019 season was special one in Charlottesville as the Cavaliers won the Atlantic Coast Conference’s Coastal Division for the first time and made their first appearance in the ACC Championship game.
 UVA appeared in its first New Year’s Six bowl game, the Orange Bowl, and finished ranked No. 24 in the final College Football Playoff poll and No. 25 in the final USA Today coaches poll.
 It is UVA’s first string of three-straight bowl appearances since UVA went to four bowl games between 2002 and 2005.